Children and Young Peoples’ Mental Health Service (CYPMHS) inpatient unit for West Yorkshire

 The inpatient service is one aspect of the CYPMHS pathway; it is necessary to consider the purpose of an inpatient admission in the context of the overall offer for children, young people and families.
 Inpatient admissions should be an extension of community work and not a separate intervention and the team will work closely with community services and partner agencies.

-A learning organisation
+We are a learning organisation

 Inpatient services work with small, complex populations.
 It is essential that we promote an understanding of how and why young people are referred and admitted.
 This will enable us to identify patterns, themes and anomalies which will inform future best practice.